theupdateframework/specification/tuf-spec.md

       of the problem.

-      + **Malicious mirrors preventing updates.**  A repository mirror cannot prevent updates from good mirrors.
-This includes mirrors that have been taken down due to a DoS attack, malware, or pressure on administrators (known as a permanent takedown threat).
+      + **Malicious mirrors preventing updates.**  A repository mirror cannot prevent updates from good mirrors (such as by sharing malicious files).
+      Malicious mirrors include mirrors that have been taken down due to a DoS attack, malware, or pressure on administrators (known as a permanent takedown threat).

       + **Mix-and-match attacks.**  An attacker cannot trick clients into using a combination of metadata that never existed together on the repository